Journal

 It was honestly never my intention to start a small business.
 It began with setting a goal for myself that in 2020, I would start selling pieces that I made.
 But one thing led to another as I put together my website, and thus JO AND CLAY came to be.

 Your pieces are described as being designed with an honest focus on traditional and contemporary influences.
-What’s been influencing you lately
+What’s been influencing you lately and why?

 I think something beautiful about pottery is that it’s been around for centuries.
 That means for centuries, humans have been working with mud, water, and fire in this way.
 So naturally, I took some time to study and practice forms and techniques used in Korean pottery because of its connection to my heritage.
 As a result, I discovered that one of my favorite forms to make are moon jars.
 Something about their fullness, surfaces, and silhouettes really resonate with me and influence the more contemporary pieces I make today.